repepo/kore/README.md

 ```

 #### Installing wigxjpf
-This is a library to compute Wigner-3j and 6j symbols.
+This is a library to compute Wigner-3j and 6j symbols, useful to compute the products of spherical harmonics.
 Download and unpack:
 ```
 wget http://fy.chalmers.se/subatom/wigxjpf/wigxjpf-1.11.tar.gz
 tar xvf wigxjpf-1.11.tar.gz